mapbender/mapbender-documentation/en/quickstart.rst

 #. click the ``Edit-Button`` |mapbender-button-edit| at the new application to edit the application

 Your application is set up.
-Now you need Elementes (modules) like (map, legend, navigation) and WMS to populate your application.
+Now you need Elements (modules) like (map, legend, navigation) and WMS to populate your application.

   .. image:: ../figures/mapbender_create_application.png
      :scale: 80

-.. tip:: Please note, that the style-, icon- and layoutconfiguration has to be done in css- and twig-files at the moment.
+.. tip:: Please note that the style-, icon- and layout-configuration has to be done in css- and twig-files at the moment.
 Read more about template generation at `How to create your own Template? <customization/templates.html>`_.

 Copy or rename an application
 ================================================================================
 You also can create a new application by copying an existing application.
 Every application with write access can be copied.
 It provides a button |mapbender-button-copy| to duplicate the application with all the services.
-The new application will get a derived name which can be changed in the next step.
+The new application will get a derived name, which can be changed in the next step.

 Delete an application
 ================================================================================
 You can delete an application from the menu item ``Applications`` with the |mapbender-button-delete|-button.
-With this step you only delete the application, the sources are still available.
+By doing so you only delete the application, the sources are still available.

 Export / Import applications and sources